rangl-labs/netzerotc/README.md

 Each timestep corresponds to one year.
 Beginning in 2031, at each timestep you choose how many gigawatts to deploy for each technology in the coming year.
 For example, at timestep `t` the action (3, 0.5, 1) corresponds to deploying

 * 3 GW of offshore wind capacity
-* 0.5 GW of blue hydrogen capacity
+* 0.5 TWh of blue hydrogen capacity
-* 1 GW of green hydrogen capacity
+* 1 TWh of green hydrogen capacity

 in the year `2030 + t`.